ArkEcosystem/AIPs/AIPS/aip-vm.md

 #### Audit function
 - strict logging of outcomes
-- A separate execution log of the VM engine
+- a separate execution log of the VM engine

 #### Safety and security
 - sandboxed environment